fenago/linux-administration/md/Lab_8.md

 ```

 Do not worry about the meaning of the line [\'\#/bin/bash\'] now;
-I will explain it in a later chapter.
+I will explain it in a later lab.
 Anyways, let\'s view the content
 of the file [mydate.sh]:

 ```